Table of Contents

 Close Alternatives

-- Xeon E5 2678 v3\2680 v3 – have slightly higher frequency at almost equal cost.
-E5 2678 v3 can work with both DDR4 and DDR3.
+- Xeon E5 2678 v3\2680 v3 – offer slightly higher clock speeds at roughly the same price.
+The E5 2678 v3 is unique as it supports both DDR4 and DDR3 memory.

 - Xeon E5 2697 v3 – top-tier 14-core processor.
 Noticeably more powerful, but runs hotter and is more demanding on motherboard VRM.